hapax/hapax.github.io/assets/emcc.md

 $$

 <span style="padding-left: 20px; display:block">
-(d) Finally, argue that if we restrict to transformations due to relative velocity between frames, invariance of the speed of light implies invariance of $s^2$ for any value.
+(d) Finally, conclude that if we restrict to transformations due to relative velocity between frames, invariance of the speed of light implies invariance of $s^2$ for any value.
 </span>